wiseman-timelord/WiseRain/README.md

 - A task list panel with input, self-maintenence/prioritizing.

 ## DESCRIPTION
 Here is the official Wiseman-Timelord RainMeter skin, it ain't nothing special, but there is one.
 This skin is a PowerShell focused skin, that utilizes "PowershellRM", while it may not be necessary to be using this, it provides comprihensive future development potential.
-If looking for a blueprint to make an advanced custom rain-meter skin based on powershell scripts, the current version is a great starting place, with all of the basic requirements in place.
+If looking for a blueprint to make an advanced custom rain-meter skin based on powershell scripts with all, of the basic requirements in place and done through the use of cmdlets, therein...
+- Version 1.00 is a good base with a timer of 5000 (i think).
+- Version >1.02, has a psd1 and uses a timer of 15000, requiring saving each time of <1kb temp file.

 ### FEATURES
 - ** Dark Theme **: Designed for dark-themed desktops, where the background is dark-grey and the text is light-grey or white.